pm-rahman/pm-rahman/README.md

 ### Hi there 👋, I'm Mokhlesur Rahman
 #### I am a MERN Stack Developer
 I am skilled in creating dynamic and responsive web applications.
-I bring a passion for clean code, and a keen eye for user experience, making me a valuable asset for any team seeking a versatile and dedicated full-stack developer.
-I always like to work as a team
+I bring a passion for clean code, and a keen eye for user experience.

-Skills:  REACT /Next.js/ JS / HTML / CSS/EXPRESS/MongoDB
+Skills:  JS/ React / Next.js/ Node/ Express/ MongoDB

-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning Typescript.
 - 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about web development